The TUI (botholomew chat)

 Tab | Insert highlighted command as /<name> without submitting |

-Esc | Close popup |
+Esc | Close popup, or interrupt a streaming response (steer) |

 Ctrl+J / Ctrl+K | Select queued message |